 This one-skillet steak and vegetables dinner is not only a feast for the senses but also a testament to the magic of simple, quality ingredients coming together to create a memorable meal.
 If a coffee-rubbed steak sounds like a strange combo to you, let me tell you, it’s a delicious marriage of flavors.
-When I seared the steak with the coffee rub, it got a beautiful smoky-sweet crust that really complemented the flavor of the grass-fed skirt steak I used.
+When I seared the steak with the coffee rub, it got a beautiful smoky-sweet crust that really complemented the flavor of the steak.

 If you’ve never worked with skirt steak before, it’s a bit of an odd-looking cut of meat—it’s long and thin and doesn’t look at all like a typical “steak” shape (think: not the steak emoji shape).
 Since skirt steak is so thin, it absorbs dry rubs and marinades quickly and cooks in a jiffy (meaning this whole meal is done in right around a half hour).
 And when you cut across the grain, the bites are tender and rich.
 Because of how long and skinny the cut of meat is, you’ll probably want to cut it into equal-size sections to be able to fit into your skillet and get a good sear.

-You can technically use any skillet you want, but this meal is just begggggging to be made in cast iron.
+You can technically use any skillet you want, but this meal is just begging to be made in cast iron.
 We really recommend going with your beloved cast iron skillet here.
 Why?

-It’s going to give you the evenest heat, the best sear on the steak, and my gosh, doesn’t this meal just look all kinds of cozy when it’s packed into a heavy cast iron skillet?
+It’s going to give you the most even heat, the best sear on the steak, and my gosh, doesn’t this meal just look all kinds of cozy when it’s packed into a heavy cast iron skillet?
 This is how you do cooler weather food.
 Bonus that my doctor is a fan of: cooking in cast iron has been shown to raise the iron levels of your food.
-I’ve been actively trying to cook in cast iron as much as possible to help increase the iron content of the food I eat.

 The most common cast iron skillet size in the home is a 10″, and that’ll totally work for this recipe—but you will have to do some batch-cooking.
 A better bet would be to invest in a 12″ or even larger skillet for one-pot meals like these.
-You can pick up a nice 12″ cast iron skillet in the camping section at your local Meijer store.
-The extra two inches might not seem like it’ll make a big difference, but giving your veggies and steak a little bit of breathing room really helps to get good caramelization on the potatoes and Brussels sprouts, and a good, crusty sear on the coffee-rubbed steak.
+The extra two inches might not seem like it’ll make a big difference, but giving your steak and vegetables a little bit of breathing room really helps to get good caramelization on the potatoes and Brussels sprouts, and a good, crusty sear on the coffee-rubbed steak.